expo/expo/docs/pages/versions/v30.0.0/sdk/accelerometer.md

   }

   componentWillUnmount() {
-    this._unsubscribe();// @info Be sure to unsubscribe from events when the component is unmounted }
+    this._unsubscribe();// @tooltip Be sure to unsubscribe from events when the component is unmounted }

   _toggle = () => {